Multiple Injuries Reported In Rockland Crash Involving Pedestrian

 Taylor did not say how people were injured or the severity of the injuries.

-The patients were transported to Nyack Hospital and Good Samaritan Hospital with the help of Pearl River Ambulance Corps and Piermont Ambulance Corps.
+The patients were transported to Nyack Hospital and Good Samaritan Hospital with the help of Pearl River Ambulance Corps and Piermont Ambulance Corps, South Orangetown Ambulance with two ambulances, and Rockland Paramedics.

 The crash is under investigation.